Please carefully read these Copyright Policy and our Legal Notice, each of which is incorporated by reference into these Terms.

 ExploreBees respects the intellectual property rights of others and we expect people on ExploreBees to do the same.
 It’s our policy—in appropriate circumstances and at our discretion—to disable or terminate the accounts of people who repeatedly infringe or are repeatedly charged with infringing copyrights or other intellectual property rights.

-In accordance with the Digital Millennium Copyright Act of 1998 (“DMCA”), the text of which can be found on the U.S. Copyright Office website at: http://www.copyright.gov/legislation/dmca.pdf, we will respond expeditiously to claims of copyright infringement committed using our sites and services that are properly reported to our Copyright Agent identified below.
+In keeping with the Digital Millennium Copyright Act, which you can read at The Copyright Act, 2012, we’ll respond quickly to claims of copyright infringement on ExploreBees that are reported to our designated copyright agent, identified below.

-There are legal and financial consequences for fraudulent and/or bad faith submissions.
-Before submitting a counter-notice, be sure that you are the actual rights holder of the removed content or that you have a good faith belief that the material was removed in error, and understand the repercussions of submitting a false claim.
+Note: There are legal and financial consequences for fraudulent or bad faith counter-notices.
+Before submitting a counter-notice, make sure you have a good faith belief that we removed the content in error, and that you understand the repercussions of submitting a false claim.

 If your content is removed as the result of a copyright takedown notice, you’ll receive instructions about how to file a counter-notice in the email notification we send you.
 Please note that you should only submit a counter-notice if you believe that the content was removed because of a mistake or misidentification.

 When we receive a valid counter-notice, we’ll remove the complaint from your account’s record.
 If you asked us to reinstate the content that was removed, we will forward your counter-notice to the party that reported that content.
 The information they receive will include your contact information, which they may use to contact you directly.

 If we provide your counter-notice to the party that reported the content, and they do not notify us that they have filed a court action seeking an order to keep the content down, we will reinstate the content.
 This process can take up to 14 business days.